 Carlos Alberto was one of the greatest fullback ever played the game.
 He was the captain of the 1970 team in Mexico.
 His goal in the Final was considered one of the greatest goals in the history of the tournament.
 He missed the WC in 1974 through an injury.
 He played with Pele both at Santos and NY Cosmos.
 He had 53 caps for Brazil.

 RB: Píndaro (Brazil)

 Pindaro was an all-time great playing for Flumiense.
 Together with Castilho and Pinheiro, he formed a great defensive unit for the club in the late 1940's and early 1950's.
 Despite being a top defender, he did not attend the World Cup Finals in 1950.

 Pinheiro held the second highest appearance record for Fluminense.
 He was involved with over 600 games.
 Pinheiro was Rio de Janeiro's champion in 1951 and 1959, Rio's 1952 Cup, Rio-São Paulo Tourney in 1957 and 1960, as well as several other lesser-known titles.
 Before Fluminese, he played for Americano.
 At the club, he played for many position, including goalkeeper.
 He earned 17 caps, attending the WC Finals in 1954.

 CB: Edinho (Brazil)

-Edinho went to Argentina 1978, Spain and Mexico 1986.
+Born in 1955, Edinho played 45 times for Brazil.
+He went to three World Cup Finals: 1978, 1982 and 1986.
 He was the captain of the 1986 team.
-He spent most of his career with Fluminense, but also played with Udinese in Italy and Gremio.
+Edinho was also in the team which finished fourth at the 1976 Summer Olympics.
+He spent most of his career with Fluminense, but also played with Flamengo and Fluminense FC.
+In Europe, he played with Udinese in Italy and Gremio.

 CB: Ricardo Gomez (Brazil)